edithturn/KCNA-training/README.md

 # Next Steps :unlock:

-If you are interested in more Kubernetes certifications, hese is the list of them (Click :point_down: on each one to learn more)
+If you are interested in more Kubernetes certifications, here a list of them (Click :point_down: on each one to learn more)

 ```mermaid
   flowchart LR